Naymmmm/standardlib/README.md

 ## What is StandardLib?
 StandardLib is a standard for custom Luau/Roblox Lua environments.
 It is designed to be a replacement for UNC.
+## Contributing
+If you wish to contribute, you are free to submit a pull request or to suggest a function, open an issue.